naren-jha/inbox-app/README.md

 Email view:
 <img width="1782" alt="image" src="https://user-images.githubusercontent.com/58611230/202033017-9e57b72b-5258-4c2f-a9bf-8b2e8fd6e14e.png">

-## Cassandra console so far:
+## Cassandra data model so far:
-Lets first see what all tables are created.
+Lets see what all tables are created.
 If we `describe main` cluster, we can see all the table schema.
 ```
 token@cqlsh> use main;
 token@cqlsh:main> describe main;